-You are required to participate in three online discussions about historical films, documentaries, and particular concepts or issues covered in the course.
+You are required to watch and participate in discussions about historical films, documentaries, and particular concepts or issues covered in the course.
 You will also have one (1) film discussion as a make-up option.
 There may be some substitutions below based on current library availability.
 I never want you to have to spend money to see one of the films.
 It is possible that we may substitute an article for one or more of the films depending on availability.